mrichardson03/mrichardson03.panos/README.md

 ## Python Compatability

-This collection is written for Python 3.6.8, which is the version used in the default Ansible Tower/AWX virtual environment.
+This collection is written for Python 3.8, which is the version used in the default Ansible AWX virtual environment.
 Newer versions of Python will likely work, but are not tested.